hoshiyuki-tamako/class-transformer-for-array/README.md

 ## Notes

-Make sure using `class-transformer@0.2.3`. newer version will be support after its api were stable
+Make sure using `class-transformer@0.2.3`. newer version will be support it future

 ## Install